khushishimpi-data/Customer-Churn-Prediction/README.md

 Handles non-linear churn patterns

-Robst to noise and outliers
+Robust to noise and outliers

 Works well with engineered features